Automattic/legalmattic/Privacy-Notice-for-Visitors-to-Our-Users-Sites.md

 *   **Follower and Subscriber Information:** When a visitor signs up to follow or subscribe to a Site using Jetpack or WordPress.com, we collect the sign-up information requested by the Site, which typically includes an email address.
 *   **Site Comments:** When a visitor leaves a comment on a Site, we collect that comment, and other information that the visitor provides along with the comment, such as the visitor’s name and email address.
-*   **PollDaddy Survey Responses:** When a visitor completes a poll, quiz, or other type of survey prepared by a User via Polldaddy.com, we collect the visitor’s responses to those surveys, and other information that the survey owner requires for a poll/quiz/survey response, like an e-mail address.
+*   **Crowdsignal Survey Responses:** When a visitor completes a poll, quiz, or other type of survey prepared by a User via Crowdsignal.com, we collect the visitor’s responses to those surveys, and other information that the survey owner requires for a poll/quiz/survey response, like an e-mail address.
 *   **Order and Shipment Information:** If a visitor orders something (hooray!) from a Site using our store and ecommerce features available through WordPress.com or Jetpack (including WooCommerce Services), we may collect information to process that order, such as credit card and billing information, and an address for shipping the package along to the recipient and calculating applicable taxes.
 We may also use this information for other purposes on behalf of our Users--for example, to send marketing and other communications from our Users to their customers, and to provide our User with analytics information about their ecommerce site (e.g., the number of orders from particular geographic areas).
 *   **Other Information Entered on the Site:** We may also collect other information that a visitor enters on the Site--such as a contact form submission, a search query, or Site registration.